cogeotiff/rio-tiler/docs/src/api/rio_tiler/mosaic/methods/base.md

 data
 ```

-Return data and mask.
+Return data.

 ```python3
 is_done
 ```

-Check if the tile filling is done.
+Check if the mosaic filling is done.

 #### Methods